Validating Streaming JSON Documents with Learned VPAs: JSON Format

 Let us make some comment about this semantics.
 If $J$ is an object satisfying $S$ with respect to the production $\schema \Coloneqq \laccol k_1 \schema_1 \comma k_2 \schema_2 \comma \ldots \comma k_n \schema_n \raccol$, as $\grammar$ is closed, then the document $J$ with any permutation of its key-value pairs also satisfies $S$ as $\grammar$ contains all the related productions with key permutations.
 Notice also that an array $J$ can be composed of any number of elements or of a fixed number of elements, all satisfying the same schema.
 Moreover, the empty object $\laccol \raccol$ and the empty array $\lcrochet \rcrochet$ are allowed.

-We denote by $\languageOf{\grammar}$ the set of all JSON documents $J$ satisfying the axiom $S$ of $\grammar$.
-Hence, $\languageOf{\grammar}$ is the set of JSON documents satisfying the schema defined by $\grammar$.\footnote{In the sequel, we abuse notation and speak of JSON documents and schemas instead of abstractions.}
+We denote by $\languageOf{\grammar}$ the set of all JSON values $J$ satisfying the axiom $S$ of $\grammar$.
+Hence, when a JSON schema, given as a grammar $\grammar$, defines a set of JSON documents, this set of documents is the language $\languageOf{\grammar}$.\footnote{In the sequel, we abuse notation and speak of JSON values, documents and schemas instead of abstractions.}

 \begin{example} Consider the closed extended CFG $\grammar$ of \Cref{ex:abstractJSONschema}.
 The JSON document $J$ of \Cref{ex:AbstractDoc}, equal to

 satisfies the axiom $S_0$ of $\grammar$.
 This is also the case for the document $J'$ equal to